operativeit/nova-idle/README.md

 ## Usage

-When you install this package it's automaticcaly injected to nova.
+When you install this package it's automatically injected to nova.

 ## Configuration